hassanjaved112/school-api/readme.md

 # School Management REST API

+**Important**: Please find the `application.properties.example` file in the root folder.
+	       Rename it to `application.properties` and add your MySQL credentials before running the project.

 A secure, domain-driven Spring Boot application to manage student records, courses, enrollments, and grades — complete with JWT-based admin authentication, async file uploads, business validation, and Swagger UI.

 *Only a registered and logged-in School Admin can perform all the operations